oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ## Lab Setup

 You will be using the **Oracle Cloud shell** to run the kubernetes parts of the labs.

-The **Cloud Shell** is accessible through the Oracle Cloud GUI, and has a number of elements set up out of the box, like the Oracle Cloud Command Line Interface, and it also has quite some usefull command-line tools pre-installed, like git, docker, kubectl, helm and more.
+The **Cloud Shell** is accessible through the Oracle Cloud GUI, and has a number of elements set up out of the box, like the Oracle Cloud Command Line Interface, and it also has quite some useful command-line tools pre-installed, like git, docker, kubectl, helm and more.

 To access the shell, you can use the native browser on your laptop (no need for using the Linux desktop anymore).